 Bitcoin and Public Key Cryptography

 Bitcoin uses public key cryptography for creating a key pair that gives access to the funds in bitcoin.
-The private key allows the user to sign transactions that spend funds; therefore, it needs to be kept secret.
-The public key derives from the private one and is used to receive bitcoin: it can be safely shared, as from the public key it's not possible to find the private one it derives from.
+The private key allows the user to sign transactions and spend bitcoins; therefore, it needs to be kept secret.
+The public key is used to create a bitcoin address through which the user receives bitcoin.
+The bitcoin address can be safely shared with anyone willing to send us bitcoins:, public key cryptography does not allow to recover the private key from the public key.

 What does Bitcoin do with cryptography?